Langley Events Centre: Vancouver Stealth

 The Washington Stealth of the National Lacrosse League relocated to the LEC on June 27, 2013 to become the Vancouver Stealth.
 They are the second NLL team to play in Greater Vancouver, following the Vancouver Ravens from 2002 through 2004 at General Motors Place.
 The Stealth played in Langley from 2013 to 2018, until the team was purchased by Canucks Sports and Entertainment and moved to Rogers Arena in downtown Vancouver.
 In the following season, the team was rebranded to become the Vancouver Warriors.

 Langley Rivermen

 The LEC was home to the Langley Rivermen of the British Columbia Hockey League.
 The team began play in 2011 after the Langley Chiefs returned to their original home, becoming the Chilliwack Chiefs.
 In 2016, the Rivermen relocated to the George Preston Recreation Centre, due to the WHL's Vancouver Giants moving from the Pacific Coliseum to the LEC.

 Langley Thunder

 The LEC hosts two Langley Thunder lacrosse teams, the Langley Thunder Western Lacrosse Association team and the Langley Thunder BC Junior A Lacrosse League team.

 Trinity Western University Athletics

-Five Trinity Western Spartans sports teams play at the Langley Events Centre: basketball (men's and women's), volleyball (men's and women's), and hockey (men's).
+Five Trinity Western Spartans sports teams play at Langley Events Centre: basketball (men's and women's), volleyball (men's and women's), and hockey (men's and women's).
 The LEC replaced David E. Enarson Gymnasium as the home of the Spartans.